-This week’s email discusses my favourite non-pharmacological solution to stress/fear/anxiety that I hope you’ll find useful.
+This post discusses my favourite non-pharmacological solution to stress/fear/anxiety that I hope you’ll find useful.

 Unsurprisingly, I’ve had a lot of messages from students about to sit exams who are worried about the stress getting to their head and paralysing them when the big moment comes.
 Somewhat more surprisingly, I’ve also had a handful of messages along the lines of 'bro how do I tell this girl I like her, I get really nervous whenever I talk to her'.
 I suppose being a budding influencer has its perks, in that I get to be an agony aunt too :)

 Anyway, there’s a simple 2-step solution that I’ve always found helpful when faced with moments of anxiety / stress such as these.